-- Compliant This project is subject to the Complete Streets Policy because it involves the new construction or reconstruction of local roadways that will use federal funds through the BMCMPO for any phase of project implementation.
-Additional Information items 1-8 (below) must be submitted for Compliant projects. - Not Applicable This project is not subject to the Complete Streets Policy because it is a transit project, a non-roadway project, a resurfacing activity that does not alter the current/existing geometric designs of the roadway, or is a project that uses federal funds for which the BMCMPO does NOT have programming authority.
-No Additional Information items (below) have to be provided for projects to which the Complete Streets Policy does not apply. - Exempt The LPA is requesting that this project be exempted from the Complete Streets Policy due to certain circumstances or special constraints, as detailed in Section IV of the Complete Streets Policy.
+A. Select one of the following: Compliant - This project is subject to the Complete Streets Policy because it involves the new construction or reconstruction of local roadways that will use federal funds through the BMCMPO for any phase of project implementation.
+Additional Information items 1-8 (below) must be submitted for Compliant projects .
+Not Applicable - This project is not subject to the Complete Streets Policy because it is a transit project, a non-roadway project, a resurfacing activity that does not alter the current/existing geometric designs of the roadway, or is a project that uses federal funds for which the BMCMPO does NOT have programming authority.
+No Additional Information items (below) have to be provided for projects to which the Complete Streets Policy does not apply.
+Exempt - The LPA is requesting that this project be exempted from the Complete Streets Policy due to certain circumstances or special constraints, as detailed in Section IV of the Complete Streets Policy.
 Please provide a detailed explanation of why the project should be exempted.
 Additional Information items 1, 4-8 (below) must be submitted for Exempt projects.
+Justification for Exemption: